mostsignificant/dog/README.md

-# dog: a cat-like cli tool for showcasing parsing cli arguments 🐕
+# dog: a cat-like cli tool 🐕

 You probably heard of and used [cat](https://www.man7.org/linux/man-pages/man1/cat.1.html) in Linux.
 Now be ready for the arrival of dog!
 A command line tool similar to cat to showcase three different methods of command line argument parsing in C++.